HiddenHarmsHub/comparison-interface/docs/configuration.md

 1. The configuration file requires a specific format.
 Try to follow one of the examples supplied with this project to avoid problems.
 1. When running the `setup` command, the software validates the format of the configuration file, and if used the csv file.
 The messages will help you to find any problems with the file.
 1. If you get the error **RuntimeError: Application unhealthy state.
 Please contact the website administrator.**.
 This means that the website configuration file was modified after the website setup was executed.
-To fix this problem, run the `Reset` command.
+To fix this problem, run the `reset` command.

 ## Summary